Espresso-Aficionados/website/guides/profiling.md

 This section is here because it is important to understand that ANY system can be modified based on the below principles to produce excellent coffee.
 Some may be too instable or expensive to modify, but many machines have been modified in a simple manner to adjust preinfusion, max pressure, or other parameters.
 ## Adjustable Profiles
 There are now a number of machines and mods that allow a ton of control for the end user.
 These adjustable profilers have one primary benefit worth considering; they decouple the relationship between grind size and flow rate to a certain degree.
+This allows us to make espresso beverages with really finely or coarsely ground coffees.
+The effective result is that we can boost extraction, clarity, or strength along with some other taste parameters.
 ### Flow Control
 ### Pressure Control
 ### Computer Control